USA-440

 USA-440, also known as GPS-III SV07, NAVSTAR 83, RRT-1 or Sally Ride, is a United States navigation satellite which forms part of the Global Positioning System.

 The satellite is named after Sally Ride.

 The RRT-1 name refers to the Rapid Response Trailblazer program in which the satellite was launched on an accelerated timeline.

 Satellite

 SV07 is the seventh GPS Block III satellite to launch.

+The spacecraft is built on the Lockheed Martin A2100 satellite bus, and weighs in at 4331 kg.

+Space vehicle manufacturing contract awarded February 2013.
+It was in assembly in December 2018.
+Declared "Available for Launch" on 20 May 2021.

 Launch

+The satellite's launch was originally awarded to ULA but it was later switched to SpaceX because of delays in ULA's Vulcan rocket certification.
+In exchange, ULA was awarded another GPS launch originally planned for Falcon Heavy.

-USA-440 was launched by SpaceX on 16 December 2024 at 7:52pm Eastern, atop a Falcon 9 rocket.
+USA-440 was launched by SpaceX on 17 December 2024 at 00:52pm UTC, atop a Falcon 9 rocket.

 The launch took place from SLC-40 at Cape Canaveral Space Force Station.